-The Award is named after Newell Flather for both his relationship with NEFA since 1993 and his leadership in establishing and championing the Fund for the Arts, which was established in 1981 to advance and provide visibility for the arts in Boston and expand public recognition of the contributions the arts and artists make to the quality of life in our communities.
-As one of the co-founders of GMA Foundations, Newell Flather has been a respected figure in the field of philanthropy since the early 1980s.
+The Award is named after the late Newell Flather (1938-2021) for both his relationship with NEFA since 1993 and his leadership in establishing and championing the Fund for the Arts, which was established in 1981 to advance and provide visibility for the arts in Boston and expand public recognition of the contributions the arts and artists make to the quality of life in our communities.

-Nominees must be an artist, curator and/or arts administrator who resides full-time and works within the state of Massachusetts to create/curate/support public art that aligns with NEFA’s public art vision and values.
+Nominees must be an artist, curator and/or arts administrator who resides full-time and works within the Commonwealth of Massachusetts to create/curate/support public art that aligns with NEFA’s public art vision and values.

 Ekua Holmes’ work is collage based, and her subjects, made from cut and torn papers, investigate family histories, relationship dynamics, childhood impressions, the power of hope, faith and self-determination.
 Recalling a quote from American Artist, Romare Bearden, "I do not need to go looking for 'happenings,' the absurd or the surreal, because I have seen things that neither Dalí, Beckett, Ionesco nor any of the others could have thought possible; and to see these things I did not need to do more than look out of my studio window," Holmes has looked out of her window for the subjects of her collages too.
 Remembering a Roxbury childhood of wonder and delight she considers herself a part of a long line of Roxbury imagemakers.
 In this spirit, she supports those who have a calling in the arts as well as keeping her own studio practice ignited.
 She has created and led workshops, been a visiting artist and lecturer, and held artist residencies in public and private institutions throughout New England.
 In her first public art initiative, she received a Now + There Public Art Accelerator Fellowship and launched The Roxbury Sunflower Project (#RoxburySunflowerProject), in which she facilitated the planting of 10,000 sunflower seeds in her native Roxbury, MA.